JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 ![Quiz form - Start](https://github.com/JaromirProchazka/quizGenerator/blob/main/docs/tutor_folder/quiz_page.png)

 There is also a counter, which says “`number of answered questions / number of questions`”.
 If you answer incorrectly and press `Next 👎`, the counter doesn’t increment.
+When you answeard each question Correctly at least once, the counter turns green.
+You can than continue (The questions will be automaticaly reshuffled), or you can `Quit` the quiz and start it again from the Main Page with the **Start new quiz from beginning** option.

 ![Quiz form - Answear and quiz End](https://github.com/JaromirProchazka/quizGenerator/blob/main/docs/tutor_folder/quiz_page_answear.png)